D-2000-99/D-2000-99/README.md

 ### Hi there 👋

+I'm Deepak, a Python developer and an AI enthusiast

+🤓 I work with Keras, Tensorflow, scikit-learn, etc to breathe life into machines!
+👨‍🎤 I also do art and write sometimes!
+Check it out here: https://embrite.wordpress.com/

+📫 Instagram: @deepak_haridas_
 <!--
 **D-2000-99/D-2000-99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.